Nicola Swales MBACP (Accred) Psychotherapeutic Counsellor & Supervisor

 Training, qualifications & experience

-I am currently working for the NHS in a hospital setting, offering support and counselling to a variety of patients and/or their families.
-This includes patients diagnosed or in remission from cancer, trauma patients and stroke patients.
-I also facilitate groups in relation to breast cancer, staff support and deliver training to staff around psychological distress.
+Prior to this I worked within a health psychology service within the NHS in an acute hospital setting.
+I offered support and counselling to a variety of people and/or their families.
+This included people diagnosed or in remission from cancer, acute and complex trauma, stroke, MS and people who undergo plastic reconstructive surgery.
+In addition, I facilitated groups in relation to breast cancer, staff support (Incident debrief) and delivered training to staff around compassion fatigue and the impact of working with distress.

-I have worked within the Criminal Justice System (in a supportive role) for 13 years mainly drawing on Cognitive Behavioural Therapy and Brief Solution Focused Approaches.
-This includes facilitating groups to assist individuals to make positive changes in their lives.
-Specialisms include working with victims and perpetrators of domestic abuse and indivduals who have substance misuse issues.
+I worked within the Criminal Justice System (in a supportive role) for 13 years mainly drawing on Cognitive Behavioural Therapy and Brief Solution Focused Approaches.
+This included facilitating groups to assist individuals to make positive changes in their lives.
+Specialisms included: working with victims and perpetrators of domestic abuse, substance misuse and complex trauma.